 Pour the ground sweet rice into the pot of the prepared squash.
 Add 3 cups of water.
 Cook over medium heat, stirring and mashing the chunks of squash, until the rice starts to turn translucent and the porridge becomes thick.
 Cover, and reduce the heat to low.
 Continue to simmer, stirring occasionally, for about 20 minutes.
 (Adjust the consistency of the porridge to your taste by adding more water.)
 Stir in the salt, sugar, and the optional cooked red beans.
 Cook for an additional 3 - 4 minutes.

-You can microwave the kabocha halves in Microwave by placing cut side down on a plate and cook uncovered on high for 10-15 minutes until soft.Also, you can bake the kabocha halves in the oven, the cut side down, at 400ºF for about 45 - 50 minutes.If you have an Instant Pot, it will take about 7 minutes to cook kabocha halves on Manual High, with natural pressure release for 5 minutes.
+You can microwave the kabocha halves in your microwave by placing cut side down on a plate and cook uncovered on high for 10-15 minutes until soft.You can also bake the kabocha halves, the cut side down, at 400ºF for about 45 - 50 minutes.If you have an Instant Pot, it will take about 7 minutes to cook kabocha halves on Manual High, with natural pressure release for 5 minutes.
 Add a cup of water in the pot, and place the squash in a steamer basket.